Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

-# Mile Stone Project One.
-Mock Sports Injury Clinic Website
+# Mile Stone Project One
+# Sports Injury Clinic Website

-One or two paragraphs providing an overview of your project.
+A comprehensive website designed to make it easy for potential new clients and existing clients to attain valuable information about the buisness and its services.

+###Buiness Goals
+1. Easy to use and find information
+2. Customers to learn about therapists and services provided
+3. Encourage a point of contact for potenial appointment
+4.

+###Customer Goals
+1. Find information on services (What do they provide?)
+2. Where can I find them?
+3. Reviews and ratings
+4. Social media links

 Essentially, this part is your sales pitch.